Nybrogade 28: Architecture

 Mybrogade 29 is in four storeys over a raised cellar.
 The building material is brick.
 The front of the building has a somewhat unusual finishing with shadow joints on the entire facade.
 It is painted in a pale grew colour on the ground floor and white on the upper floors.
 The two sections are divided by a Greek key frieze below the windows on the first floor.
 The facade is finished by a dentillated cornice.
 The windows are painted white, except for the ones on the ground floor which are green.
 The windows on the ground floor, second floor and third floor have sills.
 The windows on the first and second floor are accentuated with decorative framing.
 The ones on the first floor have rosettes and hood moulds.
 The Mansard roof, clad in bluish tiles towards the street and red ones towards the yard, features three dormer windows on each side.
 A chimney is placed in the gable towards No. 26.
 A to bays wide, perpendicular side wing extends from the rear side of the building.
-The two wings are brought together by a by a canted corner bay.
+The two wings are brought together by a canted corner bay.
 Theside wing has a monopitched red tile roof with two dormer windows and a chimney.
 The facade of the side wing, the two exposed bays of the front wing and the rear side of Magstræde 15 are all yellow-washed.